syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/collaborative-editing.md

 #### Add Web API to get previous operation as a backup to get lost operations

 On the client side, messages broadcast using SignalR may be received in a different order, or some operations may be missed due to network issues.
-In these cases, we need a backup method to retrieve missing records from the database.
+In these cases, we need a backup method to retrieve missing operations from the redis.
 Using the following method, we can retrieve all operations after the last successful client-synced version and return all missing operations to the requesting client.

 ```csharp